Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 However, this is not without negative consequences.
 Early withdrawal (i.e. before the retirement age) subjects you to a 5% penalty, and you’ll also be taxed on any amounts withdrawn before the retirement age.

 How does the retirement age affect your SRS account’s money?
-When you hit the official retirement age, say 63 years old, and you are no longer working, you can withdraw $40,000 per year tax-free.
+When you hit the official retirement age, say 64 years old, and are no longer working, you can withdraw up to $40,000 per year tax-free.

 However, for those of us who are thinking of opening an SRS account, just go ahead and do it!
 Why?
-Because, according to the Ministry of Finance, your official retirement age will be set for life once you open your SRS account.
+Because, according to the Ministry of Finance, your official retirement age will be set for life once you open your SRS account and make your first contribution.

-So, say you open an SRS account now, you can withdraw your funds at 63.
-If you only open it after July 2026, you’ll only be eligible to withdraw your SRS funds at 64.
+So, say you open an SRS account now, you can withdraw your funds at 64.
+By 2030, Singapore plans to raise the retirement age to 65.
+So if you open it after the retirement age is raised, you’ll only be eligible to withdraw your SRS funds at 65.

-If you’ve got time, go ahead and get it done because all you need to do is open an SRS account and contribute S$1 to lock in that retirement age.
+If you’ve got time, go ahead and get it done because all you need to do is open an SRS account and contribute $1 to lock in that retirement age.

 Let’s be clear here.
 For most people, the main advantage of depositing money in their Supplementary Retirement Scheme (SRS) account is the tax breaks.